 Just because it is not required does not mean you should not have one.
 So what’s needed when creating a legal separation agreement?
 It is essential for both parties to be completely transparent regarding their finances and liabilities.
 Each spouse must enter the legal separation agreement voluntarily without duress.
 Both spouses sign a written agreement in the presence of a witness.
 In some instances, the legal separation agreement can be put under judicial review, especially when the rights of children are concerned, the conditions of the agreement can be reversed.
 Legal separation agreements can be filed with the Family Responsibility Office in situations where there is uncertainty if the other party will meet the obligations and responsibilities in the agreement.
 This office is financed by the Government of Ontario and is capable of enforcing support payment as per the agreement.

-Let’s return to one of our initial questions, “Can I file for legal separation without a lawyer?”
+Let’s return to one of our initial questions, “Can I do a separation agreement without a lawyer?”
 And as mentioned before, the answer is yes.
 Some couples may choose this course due to legal expenses or the notion that lawyers intensify “bad blood”, or simply because they would like to handle such private proceedings themselves.
 Lawyers, conversely, are trained, experienced and equipped to deal with these proceedings in an efficient and effective manner.
 Foremost, lawyers ensure your legal rights are protected at all times.
 They recognize and resolve inequitable circumstances that could result in a possible unequal distribution of resources or an agreement to a lesser amount of support.

 All in all, the decision is yours.
 Legal separation agreements should not be taken lightly due to its complexity.
 It is critical that you comprehend what can and cannot be incorporated in said agreement.
 Apart form content, format and language of the agreement should appease the judge.
 Hence, it would also be a good idea to obtain examples to allude to.